luschnat-ziegler/php-hire-test/README.md

 # Hints
 * We love JSON :)
-* Our development environment is based on Ubuntu virtual machines (18.04 LTS).
+* Our development environment is based on Ubuntu virtual machines (20.04 LTS).
 It would be great if you have some experiences using Ubuntu
 * openITCOCKPIT gets developed using GitHub and Jenkins

-# Nice to have
+# Nice to have (but not a must have)
-* Nagios, Naemon or Icinga experiences
+* Nagios, Naemon, Icinga or Prometheus experiences
 * Knowledge of [CakePHP](http://cakephp.org/)
 * Nginx and PHP-FPM experiences
 * Most of our developers are used to Mac OS X or Ubuntu as their operating system